Canadian Law Programs (LLB or JD)

 To practice law in Canada, you need to be admitted to the Bar in your province.
 A Bond University law degree is eligible for admission to the Bar, but before you can be admitted, here are the steps to complete:

-The NCA will require you to sit for a minimum of five examinations in Canadian law.
-Current graduates have been prescribed five exams only, but future graduate may be prescribed more.
+The NCA will require you to sit for a minimum of five Challenge Exams in Canadian law.
+Current JD and LLB graduates have been prescribed five exams only, but future graduates may be prescribed more.
 The five exams are Constitutional Law, Criminal Law, Administrative Law, Foundations of Canadian Law and Canadian Professional Conduct.
-The exams are offered four times a year – January, April, August and October.
+The exams are offered four times a year – January, April, August and October and cost $1,500 each.

 Bond University offers four of the Canadian Law classes (Constitutional Law, Criminal Law, Administrative Law, Foundations of Canadian Law) so you will take exams for these classes twice – once at Bond and then again at the NCA.
 The fifth class (Canadian Professional Conduct) is also provided by Bond, but it's a seminar and not a graded class.